SRCH2/srch2-ngn/documentation/docs/index.md

 project as follows:

 (1) We want to configure the Gradle build script to include the SRCH2 Maven server repository.
-To do so, on the left panel of Android Studio, click the 'build.gradle' file of the project.
+To do so, on the left panel of Android Studio, click the top-level 'build.gradle' file of the project.
 Add the following line to the *buildscript.repositories* node and the *allprojects.buildscript* node,

 ```
  maven { url 'http://srch2.com/repo/maven' }
 ```

 as shown in the following figure:

 <center>![Including the SRCH2 server Maven repository in the top-level build.gradle file][tutorial-012] </center>

 (2) Next we need to add the SRCH2 Android SDK into the dependencies of your project.
 To do so, on the left panel, click 'app', then click 'build.gradle'.
 On the right panel, add the following line into the *dependencies* node:

 ```
  compile group: 'com.srch2', name: 'srch2-android-sdk', version: '0.2.0', ext:'aar'
 ```

 The following is a screenshot: